joeyipara02/Azure-AD-Project/README.md

  ![Alt Text](https://i.imgur.com/M2zNy95.png)

  * **Create the username and password for the Windows 2019 Server.
-This will be the username and password you use to remote into your DC once we promote this server to a DC.
+This will be the username and password you use to remote Windows Server.
 Im going to keep it simple and keep it as Admin123**

 ![Alt Text](https://i.imgur.com/dlYuXfH.png)